fwyr/website/_posts/2022-05-26-stronger-within.md

 ---
-layout: page
+layout: post
 title: "Stronger Within"
-subtitle: "Singapore’s conservative culture is the root cause of the country’s low organ donation rates.
-Discuss."
+subtitle: organ donation in a conservative singapore
 date:   2022-05-26 00:00:00 +0800
 categories: essays
+toc: true
 ---

+{: .abstract}
-> *This essay received a **Distinction** award in the [LiveOn Festival 2022 Essay Competition](https://www.liveon.gov.sg/festival2022-awards.html).*
+This essay received a **Distinction** award in the [LiveOn Festival 2022 Essay Competition](https://www.liveon.gov.sg/festival2022-awards.html).
+Harbouring progressive perspectives on the future of the medical world, this piece explores the conservative and societal hindrances faced by modern organ donation.

+# Topic
+Singapore’s conservative culture is the root cause of the country’s low organ donation rates.
+Discuss.

+# Essay
 &nbsp;&nbsp;&nbsp;&nbsp;An orchestra of machinery emits a staccato of whirs and beeps, awkward yet recognisable in its polyrhythmic nature.
 Professionals stroll in tailored laboratory coats, comforting the frantic eyes that shoot glances around the whitewashed walls of spiralling hallways, illuminated by a myriad of fluorescent lights.

 &nbsp;&nbsp;&nbsp;&nbsp;In one austere room, family members huddle around an emaciated man lying in a hospital bed, their spirits clinging onto the last bits of hope they have.
 Uncontrollable tears moisten their grief-stricken faces, accursed with the knowledge that all good things eventually come to an end.